 If there are difficult compromises; for example the swaps are not easily available, less affordable or you simply don’t like them as much, you are far less likely to stick to the changes you have made.
 So take time to get this crucial step right to ensure that the changes you make are sustainable in every sense!

 We don’t advocate a “fundamentalist” approach.
-Instead, we like to view the possible changes you might make on a spectrum.
-Any changes that move you towards the more sustainable end of that spectrum are a great step in our eyes.
+Instead, we like to view the possible changes you could make on a spectrum of possibilities.
+Any changes that see you move towards the more sustainable end of that spectrum are a great step in our eyes.
 In many cases, there are no perfect solutions and factors like affordability and availability, as mentioned above, will obviously play a big role.
+Things are rarely black and white either.
+Do your homework and try to be sure that any changes you are making really are better in the long run.

 Where you can, it is always great to shop locally and to support independent businesses – often this can also help to further reduce your footprint too.
 We believe strongly that every single one of us can have a huge individual and collective impact and in the power of “voting with your feet”.

-Politicians are in power because you put them there.
-The same principle applies to big brands and retailers.
-If you don’t like what they are doing (or not), “vote” accordingly.
+Don’t forget too that politicians, from your local councillors to the cabinet, are in power because you put them there.
+The same principle applies – if you don’t like what they are doing (or not in many cases), vote accordingly.

 You may also find our blog ‘What Things Can You Do at Home to Live More Sustainably?
 10 Ideas to Get You Started…‘ helpful.